 Location.
-41° 22.499′ N, 81° 54.303′ W. Marker is in Olmsted Falls, Ohio, in Cuyahoga County.
-Marker is at the intersection of Brookside Drive and Garfield Avenue, on the left when traveling north on Brookside Drive.
-It is near the depot.
+41° 22.746′ N, 81° 54.178′ W. Marker is in Olmsted Falls, Ohio, in Cuyahoga County.
+Marker is on Columbia Road (Ohio Route 252) north of Water Street, on the right when traveling north.
+It is at Village Green Park.
 Touch for map.
-Marker is at or near this postal address: 25802 Garfield Ave, Olmsted Falls OH 44138, United States of America.
+Marker is in this post office area: Olmsted Falls OH 44138, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Olmsted Falls L.S. & M.S.
 Depot (approx. 0.3 miles away); Chestnut Grove Cemetery (approx. 0.4 miles away); Olmsted’s Origins / Olmsted Township (approx. one mile away); Springvale Ballroom (approx. 1.8 miles away); Butternut Ridge Cemetery 1835 (approx. 1.9 miles away); Frostville Post Office / Frostville Museum (approx. 2 miles away); The Ark (approx. 2.1 miles away); John J. Donnelly (approx. 2.3 miles away).
 Touch for a list and map of all markers in Olmsted Falls.

 Also see . . .
 Wikipedia Entry for Olmsted Falls, Ohio.
 “After the discovery of the New World, the land that became Olmsted Falls (Submitted on May 24, 2019.)